-To implement this policy, Trustees will submit annual reports on the attached form entitled "Potential Conflict of Interest Statement" and, if not previously disclosed, will make disclosure of all potential conflicts of interest prior to any relevant Trustee or committee action.
-These reports will be reviewed by the Executive Committee, which will attempt to resolve any actual or potential conflicts and, in the absence of resolution, refer the matter to the Board of Trustees.
-A potential conflict of interest will be deemed to exist upon an affirmative vote of a majority of the Trustees voting in the decision.
+To implement this policy, Trustees will submit annual reports on the attached form entitled "Potential Conflicts of Interest Statement" and, if not previously disclosed, will make disclosure of all potential conflicts of interest prior to any relevant Trustee or committee action.
+These reports will be reviewed by the Executive Committee, which will attempt to resolve any actual or potential conflict of interest will be deemed to exist upon an affirmative vote of a majority of the Trustees voting in the decision.